twskj/GermanTrafficSignClassifier/writeup.md

 print("Image data shape =", image_shape)
 print("Number of classes =", n_classes)
 ```
-To explore this dataset further I plot sample image from each class and a histogram of training dataset and validation set.
+To explore this dataset further, I ploted sample images from each class and histograms of training dataset and validation set.

-Here are a sample of the result:
+Here are a few sample of the result:

 #### Sample of Speed-Limit sign